Prime Areas of Learning

 Specific Areas of Learning

-Over the next few weeks we will be practising to achieve the following in each area of learning:
+Over this academic year we will be practising to achieve the following in each area of learning:

 Children read and understand simple sentences.
 They use phonic knowledge to decode regular words and read them aloud accurately.
 They also read some common irregular words.
 They demonstrate understanding when talking with others about what they have read.

 Children use their phonic knowledge to write words in ways which match their spoken sounds.
 They also write some irregular common words.
 They write simple sentences which can be read by themselves and others.
 Some words are spelt correctly and others are phonetically plausible.

 Children count reliably with numbers from one to 20, place them in order and say which number is one more or one less than a given number.
 Using quantities and objects, they add and subtract two single-digit numbers and count on or back to find the answer.
 They solve problems, including doubling, halving and sharing.
 Children use everyday language to talk about size, weight, capacity, position, distance, time and money to compare quantities and objects and to solve problems.
 They recognise, create and describe patterns.
 They explore characteristics of everyday objects and shapes and use mathematical language to describe them.

 Children talk about past and present events in their own lives and in the lives of family members.
 They know that other children don’t always enjoy the same things, and are sensitive to this.
 They know about similarities and differences between themselves and others, and among families, communities and traditions.
 Children know about similarities and differences in relation to places, objects, materials and living things.
 They talk about the features of their own immediate environment and how environments might vary from one another.
 They make observations of animals and plants and explain why some things occur, and talk about changes.
 Children recognise that a range of technology is used in places such as homes and schools.
 They select and use technology for particular purposes.